 Take a look at this sample agenda and phrases to use at your association meeting.

 The PTA executive board consists of the elected and appointed officers, the principal, teacher representative, frequently a student representative, and appointed committee chairs and any specialists.
 The executive board, chaired by the president, meets monthly to handle the transaction of necessary and detailed business between meetings of the association.
 A 10 day notice of the meeting is required.
 The executive board is responsible for accepting and studying recommendations to be presented to the membership for approval.
 The bylaws provide details about the executive board’s responsibilities.
 Minutes are accessible only to members of the board.
 The association may order inspection of board minutes by a two-thirds vote or the board may grant permission.
 Inspection authorizations for financial reimbursement are not in order by members, as these contain personal signatures and possibly credit card information.
-The auditor reviews these records for errors.
-Association members may review the financial reports including ledgers and the audit report.
+The financial reviewer checks these records for errors.
+Association members may review the financial reports including ledgers and the financial review report.

 Guests may be invited to an executive board meeting and granted a courtesy seat by the president.
 A guest may bring specific information, however guests do not participate in discussion or vote and should leave the meeting after their information is relayed.
 An association member who shows interest in becoming a chair on the board may also be invited as a guest.
 Any matter including discussion of individuals or their performance is confidential to the executive board, and guests must be excused.